 Communication is one of those things that we all have to do in life, every single day.
 What can differentiate successful executives from those who don’t make it to the top is the manner in which they approach the issue of communication.
 Simply put, communication is a serious thing; it’s the difference between being understood and not being understood.
 Skilled executives take it one step further, viewing communication as a tool to be completely understood.
 That’s powerful stuff.

 It’s no secret that failing to communicate well could result in everything from poor decisions to catastrophic misunderstandings, regardless of any good intentions along the way.
 Despite this reality, too many people in the business world fail to communicate well (or even at all, in some cases), especially in a world of text messages and other informal interactions.
 What’s more, many people just don’t realize how much poor communication not only increases risk, but also limits their potential to advance to more senior roles.

 Experienced executives know that there are a number of skills that are crucial to achieve success in their role; everything from comprehensive reading to being consistently reliable, and having a great ability to communicate is no different.
-Taking the initiative to understand and adopt these important skills can give you the Executive Edge; one that differentiates you from others in your peer group and generates better results today, while helping to prepare you for climbing the ladder tomorrow.
+Taking the initiative to understand and adopt these important skills can differentiate you from others in your peer group and generate better results today, while helping to prepare you for climbing the ladder tomorrow.
 In this series, we have already considered the importance of comprehensive reading.
 Here’s more about why good communication skills are so critical to success.